frankaemika/docs/source/franka_matlab/index.rst

     Hardware/Software configuration options for the Franka Toolbox for MATLAB.

-The Toolbox consists of the:
+The toolbox comprises two main components:

 * ``Franka Library for Simulink``, a set of Simulink blocks for interfacing the Franka Robot through automatic C++ code gen with Simulink Coder.
 The library mainly aims at assisting with the rapid-development of advanced robot controllers.